 If, after audit, the project is not exempt from UBIT or it is determined that certain expenditures charged to the project were done so in error, the department will be responsible for any errors as well as additional tax, interest, and associated penalties due to the taxing authority (e.g., IRS, State Department of Revenue and Finance).

 In cases where the principal investigator transfers to another institution or organization prior to completing the study, contract document permitting, The University of Iowa will appoint another investigator to fulfill the responsibilities of the project(s), or, if the University deems it appropriate, it may retain the former employee as principal investigator.
 When so directed by sponsor, or at the discretion of the University, the University may transfer the final account balance to the new institution or organization subject to the restrictions placed on the funds by the grantor.
 No money will be paid to an individual investigator.

 In cases where the principal investigator leaves The University of Iowa after the project has been closed out, funds remaining will be transferred to the DEO of the investigator's department for discretionary use in research at The University of Iowa.

 - This policy is effective on all projects with an effective or start date on or after July 1, 1999.

-1. If an award ends in a surplus and reduced F&A rate was negotiated with the University's Division of Sponsored Programs, then up to the full F&A rate will be assessed on incurred expenses.
-Full F&A rate is defined as 26 percent of total direct costs (TDC) on clinical trials or the negotiated federal F&A rate charged on all other awards.
+1. If an award ends in a surplus and a reduced F&A rate was approved by the University's Division of Sponsored Programs, then up to the full F&A rate will be assessed on incurred expenses.
+Full F&A rate is defined as 30 percent of total direct costs (TDC) on corporate-funded clinical trials (no reduced rates are available for these studies) or the negotiated federal F&A rate applicable to all other types of awards.